probonopd/libhookexecv/README.md

 However, there are two issues with this:

 - Wine launches subprocesses, which in turn would try to use `./lib/ld-linux.so.2` again
-- `./lib/ld-linux.so.2` may still try to load libraries and other stuff from the system `/lib`, which we must avoid
+- `./lib/ld-linux.so.2` may still try to load libraries and [other stuff](https://packages.debian.org/jessie/i386/libc6/filelist) from the system `/lib`, which we must avoid.
+Ideally we could patch `./lib/ld-linux.so.2` to load its stuff from `$ORIGIN/i386-linux-gnu/`.
+Unfortunately there seems to be no way to achieve this. __Why?__

 ## Solution